“Even when my heart is filled with contentment, I can sense a space for betterment in life. I’m trying to use that space.”

 The next time you’re engaged in a talk, speak less.
 Reflect on your words and resist the urge to talk immediately.
 See if that makes a difference.

 6. Wear a big smile

-The purpose is simple – people love you, you can communicate better, and scientifically … you get happier even when you’re faking it.
+The purpose is simple – people will love you, you’d communicate better, and scientifically … you get happier even when you’re faking a smile.